exyte/Chat/README.md

     - Link with preview
     - Gif/Sticker
     - Custom dictionary of any Sendable

     **Coming soon:**
     - User's location
     - Documents

 ## Migration to version 3

-`enableLoadMore(pageSize...)` renamed `enableLoadMore(offset...)`
+- `enableLoadMore(pageSize...)` renamed `enableLoadMore(offset...)` and its trailing closure doesn't have any arguments
-`linkPreviewsDisabled` refactored `linkPreviewsEnabled`
+- `linkPreviewsDisabled` refactored `linkPreviewsEnabled`
-`shouldShowLinkPreview` renamed `shouldShowPreviewForLink`
+- `shouldShowLinkPreview` renamed `shouldShowPreviewForLink`
-`messageUseMarkdown` and `messageUseStyler` removed. now messages use markdown and underline links by default. if you'd like to use your own attributes, use `Message`'s init taking AttributedString. storing `AttributedString` directly instead of storing a string and applying attributes on-the-fly is more efficient.
+- `messageUseMarkdown` and `messageUseStyler` removed. now messages use markdown and underline links by default. if you'd like to use your own attributes, use `Message`'s init taking AttributedString. storing `AttributedString` directly instead of storing a string and applying attributes on-the-fly is more efficient.
+- The closure arguments of `messageBuilder` and `inputViewBuilder` now each consist of a single struct (they are different structs).
+See [`ChatBuilderParameters.swift`](./Sources/ExyteChat/Views/ChatBuilderParameters.swift)

 # Usage